Bloomingdale (Washington, D.C.): Geography

 Bloomingdale is bounded to the north by Channing Street NW, to the east by North Capitol Street, to the south by Florida Avenue NW, and to the west by Second Street NW.

 The neighborhoods bordering Bloomingdale are LeDroit Park to the west, Shaw to the southwest, Truxton Circle to the south, Eckington to the east, and Stronghold to the northeast.
 To the north sit the McMillan Sand Filtration Site and the McMillan Reservoir.

 The neighborhood is a low-lying area, at the foot of hills that extend to the north and east.
 Its topography is also shaped by the now-buried Tiber Creek, one branch of which generally followed what is now Flagler Place NW.

 Because of its low-lying topography, flooding periodically occurred in parts of the neighborhood during particularly strong rainstorms.
 In summer 2012, the stormwater drainage system was overwhelmed multiple times by particularly strong storms, flooding vehicles near the topographic basin at T Street NW and Rhode Island Avenue NW and causing sewer backflow to enter some basements, many of which were rental apartments.
 Since then, DC Water has undertaken a large-scale tunneling project designed to divert and contain stormwater.

 Government

 Bloomingdale is in the southwestern part of Ward 5, currently represented on the City Council by Councilmember Zachary Parker.
-Bloomingdale is a part of Advisory Neighborhood Commission 5E, currently represented by commissioners Robert Vinson Brannum, Bertha Holliday, Karla Lewis, and Dianne Barnes.
+Bloomingdale is a part of Advisory Neighborhood Commission 5E, with commissioners Kyle Gardiner, Karla Lewis, Michael Bloomberg, Huma Imtiaz and Alice Thompson representing sections of the neighborhood.